This post may contain affiliate links. Read the full disclosure here.

 French Test Results

-This is when you will find out if you will be required to take French classes.
+During the interview, you will find out if you will be required to take French classes.
 The need for French classes is determined based on your written score combined with your interview, which is essentially an oral exam.
 You may have passed the written test, but are unable to prove a sufficient level during the interview.

 If you are in need of French classes (une formation linguistique), you will meet with someone after your interview to discuss the requirements and how they are set up.
 Classes are obligatory but free if you have not attained level A1.
 On the other hand, if you passed the test, a certificate indicating that you met level A1 will be mailed to you.